William Deane

 Sir William Patrick Deane (born 4 January 1931) is an Australian barrister and jurist who served as the 22nd governor-general of Australia from 1996 to 2001.
 He was previously a Justice of the High Court of Australia from 1982 to 1995, during which time he was one of the judges who decided in favour of Eddie Mabo in the Mabo case.

 Deane received his undergraduate education at the University of Sydney, and later studied international law at The Hague Academy of International Law in the Netherlands.
 Prior to joining the judiciary, Deane worked for periods as a barrister and university lecturer.
 He was appointed to the Supreme Court of New South Wales in 1977, and later that year was also appointed to the Federal Court of Australia.
 Deane was elevated to the High Court in 1982, and during his tenure was generally considered to fall on the court's progressive side.
 He retired from the court in 1995, and the following year was appointed governor-general on the recommendation of Paul Keating.
-Deane had a low profile during his five-year term, facing no major constitutional issues, but did come to international notice by officially opening the 2000 Summer Olympics.
+Deane had a low profile during his five-year term, facing no major constitutional issues, but did come to international notice by officially opening the 2000 Summer Olympics and the 2000 Summer Paralympics.